KelvenH/Guitar-Vault/README.md

 ## Images
 - Adobe Stock Images - licensed for textured masks applied to navigation header and logo font
 - Andertons.com - online guitar retailer, used for most of the guitar images (some were also sourced from the manufacturers web sites) and source of the guitar specifications.
+- the guitar Vault headstock logo was self drawn in Adobe Illustrator